KiraResari/ceal-chronicler-f/Protocol.md

       * When navigating forward, the `execute` method of the `ViewCommand` is used, which changes the `_previousActivePointInTimeId` and thus messes everything up
       * So it seems I need a separate function for redo
     * Now this works
+    * I also wrote a test for it to ensure that this or something like it doesn't happen again
+  * Right, back to the manual test to see if I can find anything else that isn't working as expected
+    * Okay, looks good!
+I can't find any other issues right now

+* So, back on track

+* Since I'm doing refactoring now, I might as well check if I can get rid of a few things that accumulated

+  * For one, it occurs to me that I should not need any listeners for the repositories since literally every action in the program that triggers a UI update should now be handled by either the `ViewProcessor` or `CommandProcessor`
+    * That means that the repositories should not have to be  `ChangeNotifier`s
+    * At least that's the theory.
+Let's see what happens if I change that
+    * Oh, looks like only the `PointInTimeRepository` was a `ChangeNotifier` in the first place anyway by now
+    * Well, that worked, though I left the `PointInTimeButtonController` as a `ChangeNotifier` since it presently does not need the `CommandProcessor`, so this is simpler
+    * I did manage to remove the `ChangeNotifier` from the `PointInTimeRepository` though

+* While testing the above, I ran into an error while messing with incidents

+  * I don't know the exact order, but it happened while having two incidents, moving them up and down, and then undoing stuff

+  * The final state at which the error occurred is as follows:

+    * One incident (the other is deleted)

+    * Undo & Redo are possible

+    * Error message:

+      * ````
+        Undo of command failed
+        Command: Instance of 'MoveIncidentUpCommand'
+        Cause: RangeError: Invalid value: Not in inclusive range 0..1: -1
+        ````

+      *